1. What currencies are available for AIIB Loans for nonsovereign-backed clients?

-The availability of local currency financing is subject to AIIB’s access to the specific local currency market and the liquidity of this market.
-AIIB will determine the feasibility of accessing the market on a case by case basis, as well as the maturity and costs of the transaction.
+The availability of local currency financing is subject to AIIB’s access to the specific local currency market and the liquidity of said market.
+AIIB will determine the feasibility of accessing the market on a case-by-case basis, as well as the maturity and costs of the transaction.

 7. Who can apply for local currency loans?